 - * Kinect for Windows SDK v2.0 (Windows-only) can be found here.

-- * MS Speech Platform Runtime v11 can be downloaded here.
-Please install both x86 and x64 versions, to be on the safe side.
+- * MS Speech Platform Runtime v11 can be downloaded here or here.

 - * Kinect for Windows SDK 2.0 language packs can be downloaded here.

 Azure Kinect DK: